nickgerace/gfold/README.md

 _Note:_ the installation convenience script _does not verify the binary with a checksum_.
 Discretion is advised, including downloading and reading the script before execution.

+#### Uninstalling the Downloaded Binary

-To uninstall `gfold` fully, after using this installation method, execute the following script:
+To uninstall `gfold` fully after using the above installation method, execute the following script:

 ```shell
 curl -s https://raw.githubusercontent.com/nickgerace/gfold/main/scripts/uninstall.sh | bash